sigp/positions-vacant/rust-security-engineer.md

 ## The Role

-As a Rust/Go Security Engineer at Sigma Prime, you'll play a vital role in assessing the security of blockchain projects developed in Rust and Go.
-We're seeking individuals with a deep understanding of information security principles, a knack for uncovering vulnerabilities, and a passion for blockchain technology.
+As a Rust Security Engineer at Sigma Prime, you'll play a crucial role in assessing the security of blockchain projects developed in Rust.
+We are looking for individuals with a deep understanding of information security principles, proficiency in Rust, and a passion for blockchain technology.

 ### Responsibilities

-* Conduct security assessments of Blockchain projects developed in Rust and Go
+* Conduct security assessments of Blockchain projects developed in Rust.
-* Review source code for security vulnerabilities in large codebases
+* Review source code for security vulnerabilities in large Rust codebases.
-* Develop advanced fuzzing harnesses to assist with vulnerability identification
+* Develop advanced fuzzing harnesses to assist with vulnerability identification.
-* Contribute to enhancing the security posture of Lighthouse
+* Contribute to enhancing the security posture of Lighthouse.
-* Collaborate on the development and maintenance of security tools tailored for Rust and Go projects
+* Collaborate on the development and maintenance of security tools tailored for Rust projects.

 ### Requirements

-* Proficiency and practical experience in either Rust or Go programming languages
+* Proficiency and practical experience in Rust programming.
-* Deep understanding of information security principles
+* Deep understanding of information security principles.
-* Experience in conducting security assessments and penetration testing
+* Experience in conducting security assessments and penetration testing.
-* Familiarity with blockchain protocols and decentralised systems
+* Familiarity with blockchain protocols and decentralized systems.
-* Ability to conduct manual source code reviews and navigate large codebases
+* Ability to conduct manual source code reviews and navigate large codebases.
-* Experience with security analysis tools and methodologies
+* Experience with security analysis tools and methodologies.

-The ideal candidate would be an experienced security assessor and a passionate advocate of Rust and Go programming languages, with a strong background in decentralised system security.
-We are seeking someone who is enthusiastic about contributing to the security of software at the heart of prominent Blockchain projects, particularly those built in Rust and Go.
+The ideal candidate would be an experienced security assessor and a passionate advocate ofthe Rust programming languages, with a strong background in decentralised system security.
+We are seeking someone who is enthusiastic about contributing to the security of software at the heart of prominent Blockchain projects, particularly those built in Rust.

 ## Locations